brotatotes/bht-automation/bht gen 1/Matthew/Chapter 8/Matthew 8 16 bht.md

 # Matthew 8:16 Commentary Help Text

 ## BHT:
-The verses portray Jesus as both compassionate and powerful, as he heals the sick and casts out demons.
-The people's faith in Jesus is evident in their actions of bringing their loved ones to him for healing.
-His ministry extends beyond physical ailments, addressing spiritual and emotional healing as well.
-This showcases Jesus' unwavering commitment to serving others and his divine authority over sickness and evil.
+In this verse, we witness a picturesque scene at the close of the Sabbath day, as a crowd gathers at the door, knowing that Jesus, who had just cast out demons, has the power to heal them.
+With a word, Jesus demonstrates his divine mission, healing all who were brought to him, proving his authority and benevolence.
+This event showcases the overwhelming response of the people to Jesus' power, and his relentless dedication to serving and restoring the broken and oppressed through his transformative ministry.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "From St. Mark we learn that the whole city was collected at the door; from St. Luke, that the dæmons cried out and said, 'Thou art Christ the Son of God.'"
+1. "From St. Mark we learn that the whole city was collected at the door."
-2. "Our Lord permitted them not to speak, for they knew Him."
+2. "From St. Luke, that the dÃ¦mons cried out and said, â€˜Thou art Christ the Son of God.â€™"
-3. "They brought the sick in the evening, either because it was cool, or because the day’s work was over, and men could be found to carry them, or perhaps because it was the sabbath, which ended at sunset."
+3. "And from both, that our Lord permitted them not to speak, for they knew Him."

 ### Albert Barnes:
 1. "All that were brought to him he healed.
 This was proof of two things: first, of his great benevolence; and, secondly, of his divine mission."